How Sloane Stephens Rose Against All Odds To Win 2017 US Open

 24-year-old Sloane Stephens won the first major title of her career in grand style after defeating Madison Keys 6-3, 6-0 in the final of the 2017 U.S. Open on Saturday.

+Sloane rose to prominence upon reaching the semifinals of the 2013 Australian Open, after notably defeating Serena Williams.
 Since then, she has reached a career-high singles ranking of 11 in the world.
 Her first WTA title was at the 2015 Citi Open.

 In her words:

 “It’s incredible.
-If someone told me after surgery that I’d win US Open, I’d say it’s impossible.
+If someone told me after surgery that I’d win the US Open, I’d say it’s impossible.
 It’s been an incredible journey.
 I wouldn’t change it for the world.”

-Sloane is the first American woman from outside the Williams family to win a major singles title since Jennifer Capriati at the 2002 Australian Open and she is entitled to £2.84m in prize money.
+Sloane is the first American woman from outside the Williams family to win a major singles title since Jennifer Capriati at the 2002 Australian Open, and she is entitled to £2.84m in prize money.